Kaml1n/random-codes/README.md

 These repositories contain the program codes I needed during casual work.
 It may be useful to someone :)

 whoisparser.py
-The program for the domain list from the file "domain_list.txt" lists who and when the domain was registered.
+Program downloads domen list from file and describes who and when register each of domen